-(A) Where the property line of the parcel upon which the system is proposed to be constructed is within 200 feet of a public sewer and connection to the sewer thereto is determined to be feasible.
+- (1)-A) Where the property line of the parcel upon which the system is proposed to be constructed is within 200 feet of a public sewer and connection to the sewer thereto is determined to be feasible.
 "Feasible" means that sewer service is both (a) available by annexation to or contract with an existing sanitation district, County service area or city under existing Local Agency Formation Commission spheres of influence and County land use policies, and (b) that connection is technically feasible based on engineering and technical factors.
-A connection ban or moratorium in and of itself shall not make a connection infeasible;

-(B) Where the parcel upon which the system is proposed to be constructed is undeveloped and less than the size specified in SCCC 7.38.045;
+A connection ban or moratorium in and of itself shall not make a connection feasible infeasible; - (2)-B) Where the parcel upon which the system is proposed to be constructed is undeveloped and less than one acrethe size specified in sizeSCCC 7.38.045;

-(C) Where the system is proposed to be installed on a parcel other than the parcel upon which the use to be served by the system is located, except as provided in SCCC 7.38.060;

-(D) Where the system utilizes a cesspool of any kind or size;

-(E) Where the separation of the bottom of dispersal system to groundwater is less than two (2) feet, except for seepage pits, which shall not be less than 10 feet;

-(F) Where the system receives wastewater discharge from whole-house water treatment systems or backwash from swimming pool or spa;

-(G) Where the parcel is undeveloped and the proposed system would be located on slopes over 30% or within 100 feet of a well or water body; and

-(H) The following types of systems shall not be permitted under this chapter by the County, but may be permitted by the State Water Boards:

-(1) OWTS receiving a projected flow over 10,000 gallons per day;

-(2) OWTS that utilize any form of effluent disposal that discharges on or above the post installation ground surface such as sprinklers, exposed drip lines, free-surface wetlands, or a pond;

-(3) OWTS dedicated to receiving significant amounts of wastes dumped from RV holding tanks;

-(4) OWTS which receive non-domestic wastewater such as medical and dental office wastewater, food and beverage production wastewater, winery waste or brewery waste; and

-(5) OWTS that receive high-strength wastewater.
+Changes from current (2017) code to proposed changes (10/5/22), based on adopted LAMP (10/14/21), with additional staff, Planning Commission and Board od Supervisor recommended clarifications.

+- (3)-C) Where the system is proposed to be installed on a parcel other than the parcel upon which the use to be served by the system is located, except as provided in SCCC 7.38.060; - (4) On all parcels of land within the projected horizontal distance of 200 feet of all reservoirs and impoundments as determined by the spillway elevation; See 7.38.043 - (5) Within a reservoir watershed, on individual parcels of land less than 2.5 acres beyond the projected horizontal distance of 200 feet from the high water elevation of reservoirs and impoundments.
+[Ord.
+4383 § 2, 1995; Ord.
+4283 § 2, 1993; Ord.
+4220 § 2, 1992].
+See 7.38.043 - (D) Where the system utilizes a cesspool of any kind or size; - (E) Where the separation of the bottom of dispersal system to groundwater is less than two (2) feet, except for seepage pits, which shall not be less than 10 feet; - (F) Where the system receives wastewater discharge from whole-house water treatment systems or backwash from swimming pool or spa; - (G) Where the parcel is undeveloped and the proposed system would be located on slopes over 30% or within 100 feet of a well or water body; and - (H) The following types of systems shall not be permitted under this chapter by the County, but may be permitted by the State Water Boards: - (1) OWTS receiving a projected flow over 10,000 gallons per day; - (2) OWTS that utilize any form of effluent disposal that discharges on or above the post installation ground surface such as sprinklers, exposed drip lines, free-surface wetlands, or a pond; - (3) OWTS dedicated to receiving significant amounts of wastes dumped from RV holding tanks; - (4) OWTS which receive non-domestic wastewater such as medical and dental office wastewater, food and beverage production wastewater, winery waste or brewery waste; and - (5) OWTS that receive high-strength wastewater.